lino-framework/book/docs/specs/checkdata.rst

     >>> from lino.api.doctest import *
     >>> from django.core.management import call_command

-The :mod:`lino.modlib.plausibility` plugin adds support for defining **data checkers**.
+The :mod:`lino.modlib.checkdata` plugin adds support for defining **data checkers**.

 A **data checker** is a piece of code which tests for